mayank-kansal15/rest-map-server/README.md

 # rest-map-server
-rest-map-server => Rest Mock & Proxy Server
+rest-map-server =&gt; Rest Mock  &amp; Proxy Server

 rest-map-server help us to mock the REST API endpoints.
 It can be used to server static files from a dir.